devshans/DropBot/README.md

 Randomly selects a location to start in for the Fortnite Battle Royale game.

-Built using node.js and discord.io.`
+Built using node.js and discord.io.

+Not intended to be hosted locally.

 ### Usage instructions:
 ```